Robert Whitney Imbrie: Diplomat in Finland

-Turkey
+Diplomat in Turkey

 Imbrie was next posted to Crimea, where the southern division of the White Army was active; however, when he arrived in Turkey in December, 1920, he found it, too, had collapsed.
 Instead, he was assigned to Constantinople under Admiral Mark Bristol, who headed the U.S. military and diplomatic missions in Turkey.
 After traveling extensively throughout the region doing reconnaissance, Imbrie left Turkey in July, 1921.

 Returning to Turkey in March, 1922, Imbrie became the only U.S. official observer in Angora (Ankara), the seat of the new government of modern Turkey.
 There he met Katherine Helene Gillespie (1883–1968), an American relief worker caring for Armenian and Greek orphans of genocide and war.
 They married on December 26, 1922.
 Imbrie continued his reconnaissance work, befriended Mustapha Kemal, the new president of Turkey, and tracked American commercial interests in the area.
 In 1923, after Imbrie learned that a $40,000 bounty had been placed on his head, he and Katherine returned to the United States.
 On the way they stopped in Switzerland so Imbrie could brief the U.S. representative at the Lausanne Peace Conference regarding oil concessions in Turkey.

-Fateful service in Persia
+Diplomat in Persia

-Posting to Tehran

 Imbrie’s next post was to Tabriz, Persia (Iran); however, before assuming that duty, he was temporarily reassigned to Tehran when Consul Bernard Gotlieb went on leave.
 Imbrie immediately immersed himself in this new post as Persia struggled with both internal strife, involving politics and religion, and external pressures, including oil interests and foreign entanglements.

-Murder
+Anti-Baháʼí riots and murder

-In early 1924, there had been several outbreaks of anti-Bahai violence in Tehran.
+In early 1924, there had been several outbreaks of anti-Baháʼí violence in Tehran.
 On the morning of 18 July, Imbrie went to visit a well in the city's bazaar where it was alleged a man had lost his sight because of a sacrilege but had had it restored when he repented.
 Imbrie took a camera with him as he often did, his hobby being travel-writing and photography.
 Accompanying him was Melvin Seymour, an American roustabout, who was serving house arrest at the consulate.

-Upon their arriving at the well, someone yelled that they were Bahai; another accused them of having poisoned the well.
+Upon their arriving at the well, someone yelled that they were Baháʼí; another accused them of having poisoned the well.
 A crowd quickly gathered and chased Imbrie and Seymour, who managed to escape in their carriage.
 The mob caught up with them, however, when the carriage was blocked by a motorbike near the Cossack battery.
 There they were pulled from the carriage and beaten by the crowd.
 The police eventually intervened and took Imbrie and Seymour to the police hospital.
 Shortly afterwards, the mob broke into the hospital and again assaulted Imbrie.
 He died at 3:00 p.m.

 Immediately, suspicion that Imbrie's murder was politically motivated fell on Reza Khan.
 Some of the attackers were members of a regiment of the Persian Cossack Brigade.
-This brigade had been under the command of Reza Khan, first as commander of the brigade, and then, after the coup, as the Commander-in-Chief of the Army.
+Khan had led this brigade first as its commander and then, after the coup, as the Commander-in-Chief of the Army.